phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 ax.plot(start[0], start[1], 'ko', markersize = 8)
 ~~~

-We mark the terminal points with red dots, then the starting point with a black dot.
-And finally, we set up the axis limits, labels, and show the plot.
+We mark the starting point of each cell's trajectory with a black dot and the ending point of the trajectory with a red dot.
+We place a blue cross over the goal.
+Finally, we set axis limits, assign axis labels, and generate the plot.

 ~~~ python
 for i in range(num_cells):